craydent/Deploy/README.md

 $ sudo cdeploy uninstall
 ```

 cdeploy uninstall takes no arguments.
-This will remove configuration/log files and and uninstalled the global module.
+This will remove configuration/log files and and uninstalled the global module but leave all projects that were added.

 #### Add Project
 Usage with arguments (variables) to add projects